Alfianri-Manihuruk/alfianri/content/about/about_me.md

 # Intro
-I am a passionate professional in the field of Data Science, focusing on roles such as Data Scientist, Data Analyst and AI/ML Engineer.
+I am a passionate professional in the field of Data Science, focusing on roles such as Data Scientist, Data Engineer, Data Analyst and AI/ML Engineer.
 Currently, I am deepening my knowledge in machine learning, artificial intelligence, and business analysis to create data-driven solutions.

 With expertise in Python, SQL, data visualization, and cutting-edge technologies such as cloud computing and big data processing, I continuously enhance my skills through personal projects and by staying updated on the latest tech trends.
 My goal is to contribute to data-driven strategic decision-making in innovative companies.